sightsdev/SIGHTSVision/README.md

-# SARTVision
+# SIGHTSVision
-This repository contains vision and camera related software for the S.A.R.T. project
+This repository contains vision and camera related software created by the Semi-Autonomous Rescue Team for the SART Integrated GUI and Host Teleoperation Service (SIGHTS) project